ttres/web-demo-wiki/Home.md

 In this level, we will look into how we can perform real-time log analysis for your web application.
 This is achieve using the Kinesis data stream and Kinesis Analytics application.

-First of all, we need to create two Kinesis data streams (using the Kinesis web console) in the us-east-1 region: web-access-log (with 2 shards) and web-error-log (with 2 shards).
+First of all, we need to create two Kinesis data streams (using the Kinesis web console) in the us-east-1 region: web-access-log (1 shard is sufficient for our demo).

 SSH into your EC2 instance, configure your Apache to log in JSON format.
 This will make it easier for Kinesis Analytics to work with your logs.
 Edit /etc/apache2/apache2.conf, find the area with LogFormat, and add the following new log format to it: